Riedel's thyroiditis

-Riedel's thyroiditis, is a chronic form of thyroiditis.
+Riedel's thyroiditis (also known as invasive fibrous thyroiditis), is a chronic form of thyroiditis.
 It is now believed that Riedel's thyroiditis is one manifestation of a systemic disease that can affect many organ systems called IgG4-related disease.
-It is often a multi-organ disease affecting pancreas, liver, kidney, salivary and orbital tissues and retroperitoneum.
+It is often a multi-organ disease affecting pancreas, liver, kidney, salivary and orbital tissues and retroperitoneal space.
 The hallmarks of the disease are fibrosis and infiltration by IgG4 secreting plasma cells.

 Signs and symptoms

+IgG4-related autoimmune diseases are characterized by excessive fibrosis.
+In case of Riedel's thyroiditis, fibrosis extends beyond the capsule and involves contiguous neck structures, clinically simulating thyroid carcinoma.
+There is a rapid thyroid enlargement.
+Compression of trachea, dysphagia are probable outcomes.
+Marked thyroid follicular cell atrophy confirms hypothyroidism.
+Signs of hypothyroidism include myxedema, lethargy, cold-intolerance, apathy, slowed intellectual functions, dysthymia or simply depressive-mood, decreased sympathetic activity induced constipation and decreased perspiration.
+Reduced cardiac output contributes shortness of breath and decreased blood flow explains skin pallor.

 Pathophysiology

 Riedel's thyroiditis is characterized by a replacement of the normal thyroid parenchyma by a dense fibrosis that invades adjacent structures of the neck and extends beyond the thyroid capsule.
 This makes the thyroid gland stone-hard (woody) and fixed to adjacent structures.
 The inflammatory process infiltrates muscles and causes symptoms of tracheal compression.
 Surgical treatment is required to relieve tracheal or esophageal obstruction.